hilios/b2w-helltriangle/README.md

 Because it is a modern, elegant and very-fast programming language based on JVM, allowing easy integration with all legacy enterprise solutions writen in Java.

-Also, the language enables the use of immutable structures which makes software deterministic and functional programming style allowing to write complex operations in a linear and efficient manner.
+Also, the language enables the use of immutable structures, which add deterministic guarantees for software and functional programming style, allowing to write complex operations in a linear and efficient manner.

 ### Running